JaysonPye/Journal/2024/November.md

 - Reworked some app site forms that broke when they were refactored.
 - intermediate grid project studied, learned a lot about nesting grids within grids within grids and how well you can position things.
 - Again realized that my front end skills need work, I think it is just reps so that I can code quickly without wasting time looking for syntax or resaving the file to see positioning with certain commands

+### 11/13

+- Changed Survey responses on the sign up site, after it was refactored it wasn't correctly inputting to an array of hashes, it had a double array which sent errors to parents that submitted the form.
+- Looked at invoice creation with materials site.
+Needs to be able to send invoices to organisation customers based on child numbers that month, with the appropriate paper trail and security measures.